Which EU countries offer Startup Visa?

 -

-Eligibility: - Must be funded or accepted into a recognised French incubator or accelerator.
+- Must be funded or accepted into a recognised French incubator or accelerator.

 - A viable business plan and proof of resources (€20,000 minimum).